 - Achieve a 2.0 minimum grade point in each professional studies course in the music education program.

 - Achieve a 2.0 minimum grade point in each content area course in the music education program.

 - Complete the general graduation requirements listed in the Academic Life section of the catalog.

 - Meet course requirements in the following areas:

 *meets Bible-Related requirement

 Award: Bachelor of Science

-In addition to fulfilling the requirements for the bachelor’s degree, teacher candidates must fulfill all program completion and licensure requirements (see the TEP program policies on the pages following) to be recommended to the Iowa Board for Educational Examiners (BOEE) for the desired teaching endorsement(s).
+In addition to fulfilling the requirements for the bachelor’s degree, teacher candidates must fulfill all program completion and licensure requirements (see the TEP program policies on the pages following) to be recommended to the Iowa Board of Educational Examiners (BOEE) for teaching endorsements sought.